Undergraduate & Graduate

 Post award responsibilities

-Reporting – A project report will be requested upon completion of the travel.
-The required reporting format is available for download on the NASA CTSGC website.
-NASA CTSGC considers a successful project investment in the future of the researcher, their department and the institution, and therefore track these outcomes for reporting to NASA.
+Reporting A project report will be required promptly upon completion of the travel.
+The required reporting link will be sent via email before the completion of the grant period of performance and is also available by logging into the application portal.
+NASA CTSGC considers a successful project to be an investment in the future of the researcher, their department and the institution, and therefore requires the tracking of these outcomes for CTSGC reporting to NASA.

 Poster Session – Students will be required to furnish a research poster (template available online) for an annual expo following the completion of their research.
+The poster will be submitted with the grant report, and the awardee will bring a physical copy to the expo for display.
 Details about the annual expo will be communicated closer to the date.

 Longitudinal Tracking – NASA CTSGC and NASA require tracking of all significant student awardees to their “next career step.”
 Please be aware that you will be contacted by your Campus Director to follow up on your career path and/or progress.